braitsch/ofxDatGui/readme.md

 		}
 	}

-This performs a case insensitive comparion against the component's name which by default is the same as its label.
+This performs a case-insensitive search against the component's name which by default is the same as its label.

 ****